Non-lethal weapon: Directed energy weapons

 Directed energy weapons are weapons that emit energy in an aimed direction without the means of a projectile.
 They are non-lethal and can immobilize people as well as machines (e.g. vehicles).
 Directed energy weapons include electromagnetic weapons, (including laser weapons) and microwave weapons, particle beam weapons, sonic weapons and plasma weapons.

 Ultraviolet laser

 HSV Technologies, Inc. (named for its founders, Herr, Schlesinger and Vernon; not to be confused with Holden Special Vehicles), formerly of San Diego, California, USA, then Port Orchard, WA, designed a non-lethal device which was profiled in the 2002 TIME magazine article "Beyond the Rubber Bullet".
 It is an electrolaser using ultraviolet laser beams of 193 nm, and promises to immobilize living targets at a distance without contact.
-There is plan for an engine-disabling variation for use against the electronic ignitions of cars using a 248 nm laser.
+There is a plan for an engine-disabling variation for use against the electronic ignitions of cars using a 248 nm laser.
 The lead inventor, Eric Herr, died in 2008 and the company appears to have been dissolved, with their website defunct as of September 2017.